Tamron Hall, 49, Flaunts Curves In A Cropped Sweater & Tight Skirt In New Instagram Share

 Tamron wore high-heeled, silver-colored strappy shoes with the trendy outfit.

 As for her hair, makeup, and jewelry fashion, Tamron kept it simple.
-Her short, choppy hair was styled perfectly, framing her forehead and around her ears with pieces of hair.
-She wore silver oversized hoop earrings, an Apple Watch, a bracelet and her wedding ring from music executive husband Steve Greener as accent pieces.
+Her short, choppy hair was styled perfectly, framing her forehead and around her ears with chunky pieces of hair.
+She wore silver oversized hoop earrings, an Apple Watch, a bracelet, and her wedding ring from music executive husband Steve Greener as accent pieces.

 Standing alongside Tamron was the legendary actress and Academy Award-nominee Angela Bassett.